sql-bi/docs/_mydocs/contoso-data-generator/scripts.md

-Under `script/dataset`, there are 3 ready to use scripts:
+Under `script/dataset`, there are 3 scripts:
  - `make_tool.cmd` : compiles the tool in release mode, using dotnet from the command line.
- - `build_all_datasets.cmd` : creates the sets of data published on the ready-to-use repository.
+ - `build_all.cmd` : creates the sets of data published on the ready-to-use repository.
- - `build_dataset.cmd` : create a single dataset.
+ - `build_single.cmd` : create a single set of data.

 Steps:
  - run `build_tool.cmd`
- - run `build_dataset.cmd`.
-When asked, enter the code of the dataset you want to create.
+ - run `build_single.cmd`.
+When asked, enter the code of the set of data you want to create.
 E.g.: `csv-100k`, `delta-1m`, `parquet-10m`, etc.